 Helping our Pacific neighbours be more resilient

-New Zealand Red Cross has been working with vulnerable communities across 10 Pacific countries.
+New Zealand Red Cross partners with Red Cross societies in the Pacific, to support vulnerable communities across 12 countries.
 Together, we’re developing early warning systems for disasters and strengthening emergency communication systems.
 We are also contributing to a regional plan for improving disaster recovery and adapting to climate change.

 Commencing in 2016 we are contributing to a Building Resilient Communities programme in Fiji, Tuvalu and Kiribati.
 These countries are at increased risk of disasters like cyclones, flooding and drought.
 They are especially vulnerable to the impacts of climate change.